exercism/awk/exercises/concept/simple-report/.docs/instructions.md

 #<id>, <label> = <average>
 ```

-The output for the sample row should be:
+Since the average of 42 and 54 is 48, the output for the sample row should be:

 ```none
 #101, house = 48